 Most visitors only wander around close to the attractions of Central London but there is time to be saved if you head to London’s other neighbourhoods.

-Another bonus is that you can escape the crowds and see a different side to the city past the tourist hotspots.
+Another bonus is that you can escape the crowds and see a different side of the city past the tourist hotspots.

 - Richmond – (Zone 4) is a charming royal borough of London with a massive park and lots of riverside pubs to eat and drink in.